Colin Thompson (writer): Writing and illustration career

 Thompson's career as a writer and illustrator began quite late in his life.
 He first took black-and-white illustrations to a publisher in 1990, assuming a story would be written by someone else to go with his images.
 He was, however, instructed to write the story himself and re-do his illustrations in colour.
-His first picture book was published in 1991.
+His first picture book was published in 1991, Ethel the Chicken.
 As of 2015, he has had over 70 books published.
 Many of them are books for children and are self-illustrated.
 He has also published a few series of novels for pre-teens and young adults.

 Thompson's detailed, whimsical, colourful illustrations are popular as jigsaw puzzles and cross stitch kits with many of his works featured in jigsaws by Ravensburger and cross stitch kits by GeckoRouge.

 Awards

-Thompson's first literary recognition came in 1995 when Ruby was awarded the English 4–11 Picture Book Award by the English Association.
+Colin Thompson's first literary recognition came in 1995 when Ruby was awarded the English 4–11 Picture Book Award by the English Association.

 In 1999 Staircase Cat was shortlisted in the picture book category for the Children's Book of the Year Award by the Children's Book Council of Australia.
 In the following years, Thompson had success in this category four more times, winning the award for best picture book in 2006 with The Short and Incredibly Happy Life of Riley.
 His titles that were finalists in other years are The Violin Man, Dust, and The Big Little Book of Happy Sadness, in 2004, 2008, and 2009 respectively.

 In 2004, Thompson's novel How to Live Forever was awarded the Aurealis Award in the children's long fiction category.
 The Floods Family Files was a finalist in the best graphic novel category in 2008.
 Thompson was added to the International Board on Books for Young People honour list in 2002 for his illustrations in Falling Angels.

 Castles was awarded the Hampshire Illustrated Book Award in 2007.